Photos taken at the Olusegun Obasanjo Presidential Library and in the Presidential Archives, Abeokuta, Nigeria (Jan. 2020)

 Peer-Reviewed Publications

 "Illiberal Regimes and International Organizations" with Emilie Hafner-Burton, Stephan Haggard, Lauren Prather, and Christina J. Schneider.
-Online first at The Review of International Organizations.
-Special Issue 2024.
+The Review of International Organizations.
+Special Issue 2025.
 (Open access)

 Illiberal regimes have become central players in international organizations.
 In this introduction to the special issue, we provide a unified framework for understanding their effects.
 We start by outlining the theoretical foundations of this work, focusing first on why regime type matters for international cooperation.
 We then show how differing memberships and decision-making processes within international organizations affect the influence illiberal regimes can wield, the activities they undertake, and the impact that they have on domestic political outcomes.
 Collectively and individually, the contributions to this special issue broaden the theoretical literature on illiberal regimes in international organizations and produce novel data about how they are implicated in the politics and operations of multilateral and regional IOs.
 This research has important implications for how democracies can and should cope with the challenges to global governance that arise from illiberal regimes.

 “Zombies Ahead: Explaining the Rise of Low-Quality Election Monitoring” with Sarah S. Bush and Lauren Prather.
-Online first at The Review of International Organizations.
-Special Issue 2024.
+The Review of International Organizations.
+Special Issue 2025.
 (Open access)

 The international election monitoring regime has become considerably more complex in the 21st century.
 Although the number of organizations engaged in high-quality election monitoring has plateaued, the number of low-quality monitors—commonly known as zombie monitors—has continued to grow.
 Low-quality election monitors threaten democracy because they validate flawed elections and undermine the legitimacy of the international election monitoring regime.
 This article argues that international politics have played a crucial role in the diffusion of low-quality election monitors.
 It hypothesizes that ties with autocratic powers that promote low-quality observers and membership in authoritarian regional organizations significantly increase the likelihood that a country will host low-quality monitors at its elections.
 To test the hypotheses, the article draws on original data on international election observation between 2000 and 2020 that identifies the most comprehensive set of groups of election monitors to date.
 A statistical analysis of the dataset supports the argument.